Curonian Spit: Current state

 The first six are on the Lithuanian side, while the last three are on the Russian side.
 The Russian side of the Curonian Spit belongs to Zelenogradsky District of the Kaliningrad Oblast, while the Lithuanian side is partitioned among Klaipėda city municipality and Neringa municipality in Klaipėda County.

 There is a single road that traverses the whole length of the Curonian Spit.
-In the Russian side it goes to Zelenogradsk, while on the Lithuanian side it goes to Smiltynė.
-The spit is not connected to mainland Lithuania.
 Car ferries provide a transportation link between Smiltynė, located on the spit, and the port town of Klaipėda.